Benjamin Till: Brass

 In 2014, Till was commissioned by the National Youth Music Theatre to create a new musical to commemorate the centenary of the First World War.
-Brass has book, music and lyrics by Till, with additional lyrics by Sir Arnold Wesker and Nathan Taylor.
-The show premiered in August 2014 at Leeds City Varieties Music Hall and tells the story of a group of men from a Leeds-based brass band who sign up to fight as part of the Leeds Pals battalion, and their women folk who decide to learn the instruments the men have left behind in the hope of playing triumphantly for them on their return from war.
+Brass had book, music and lyrics by Till, with additional lyrics by Arnold Wesker and Nathan Taylor.
+The show premiered in August 2014 at Leeds City Varieties music hall, and tells the story of a group of men from a Leeds-based brass band who sign up to fight as part of the Leeds Pals battalion, and the women who decide to learn the instruments the men have left behind, in the hope of playing triumphantly for them on their return from war.

-The show, directed by Sara Kestelman and choreographed by Matt Flint went on to win Best Musical at the UK Theatre Awards 2014, and a cast recording was released the following year.
-Brass was later revived by the NYMT in a new production at the Hackney Empire in August 2016, directed by Hannah Chissick, and was met with rave reviews, especially from Theatre Critic and Associate Editor of The Stage Mark Shenton who said the show was a "magnificent miracle of a musical...with epic sweep and originality."
+The show, directed by Sara Kestelman and choreographed by Matt Flint, went on to win Best Musical at the UK Theatre Awards 2014.
+A cast recording was released the following year.
+Brass was later revived by the NYMT in a new production at the Hackney Empire in August 2016, directed by Hannah Chissick, and was well-received.
+Theatre critic and associate editor of The Stage Mark Shenton said the show was a "magnificent miracle of a musical [...] with epic sweep and originality."

-From 31 October to 24 November 2018, the show received its professional premiere in a new production at the Union Theatre, directed by Sasha Regan, the theatre's founder and artistic director.
-The production received a full complement of four and five star reviews.
+From 31 October to 24 November 2018, the show received its professional premiere in a new production at the Union Theatre in Southwark, directed by Sasha Regan, the theatre's founder and artistic director.
+The production received four and five-star reviews.
 Michael Arditti in the Sunday Express wrote "Benjamin Till's rich, melodious score, its influences, ranging from Marie Lloyd to Vaughan Williams, powerfully conveys the fervour, horror and heartbreak both in the trenches and at home".
 The production was nominated for five Offies.
-Brass is published by Rodgers and Hammerstein Theatricals.

 Em

-In 2017, Till wrote the musical Em, set in Liverpool in 1965, which tells the story of a woman who is trying to keep a baby born out of wedlock, which the authorities want to take away from her.
+In 2017, Till wrote the musical Em, set in Liverpool in 1965, which tells the story of a woman who is trying to keep a baby born out of wedlock, who the authorities want to take away from her.
 The musical was performed by Central School of Speech and Drama, and subsequently released as a cast album.